 Stem decays are often the most serious diseases in hardwood stands.

-In western conifers generally, it is considered that dwarf mistletoes are the most serious diseases, but root and butt rots are probably a close second.
+In conifers of western North America generally, it is considered that dwarf mistletoes are the most serious diseases, but root and butt rots are probably a close second.

 Let’s not name diseases after pathogens!